norvalbv/faved/README.md

 3. **Upload Content**: Submit files and scripts according to brief specifications.

 4. **AI Review Process**: Leverage AI-powered analysis for quick and thorough submission reviews.
+If the script or submission is completely off track, the AI will auto-reject the submission.

 5. **Collaborative Feedback**: Provide detailed comments and revision requests on submissions.